Back to insights

 As published on CEEZER's website, the CSRD will mandate sustainability reporting from companies operating in the EU starting in 2025.
 The ESRS E1 Climate Change includes specific requirements around GHG emissions, net-zero targets, climate-related claims, and carbon credits.
 It obliges companies to do detailed reporting of their insetting efforts (carbon removal within the value chain) as well as their carbon credit portfolios (beyond the value chain).

-While there is still uncertainty surrounding the evolving regulatory landscape, one thing is certain: companies that purchase carbon credits or make climate-related claims should start preparing for more stringent substantiation and reporting requirements, even if they are not currently subject to legal obligations.
+While there is still uncertainty surrounding the evolving regulatory landscape, one thing is certain: companies purchasing carbon credits or make climate-related claims should start preparing for more stringent substantiation and reporting requirements, even if they are not currently subject to legal obligations.

 How CEEZER helps you to comply with the VCMDA and Beyond